AstroJays-Hopkins/Documentation/content/docs/specs/prop-avionics/spec-control-plane.md

 |**Broadcast**|15|

 NOTE: ID #15 is reserved for broadcast messages sent to all radio devices on the
-      same network and thus the amximum devices that can be conencted to the same network as of this spec is 15.
+      same network and thus the maximum devices that can be connected to the same network as of this spec is 15.

 Thus, if the Ground Station were to send a packet to the Ignition Computer, it